 - 8 cups filtered water

-Store broth in an airtight container for up to a week.
-Broth will keep in the same airtight container in the fridge for up to 3 months.
+- Store broth in an airtight container in the fridge for up to a week.
+Broth will keep in the same airtight container in the freezer for up to 3 months.
 Defrost before using.